 A new edition of a North Carolina classic.

-“Old legends shine like newly-minted gold.”— Doris Betts, author of Beasts of the Southern Wild
+“Old legends shine like newly-minted gold.” — Doris Betts, author of Souls Raised from the Dead

 Readers Group Guide